discretize/discretize-guides/builds/revenant/condi-alac-renegade/index.md

 <Card title="Situational Traits">

 - Take <Trait id="1774"/> if your <Boon name="Might"/> uptime is good enough without <Trait id="1781"/>.
+- If your party doesn't have <Boon name="Protection"/> and is struggling to survive, you can take <Trait name="All For One"/>.
+- if your group has another source of <Boon name="Alacrity"/> and you are sharing, you can consider taking <Trait name="Lasting Legacy"/> for more damage and <Boon name="Might"/> generation.

 </Card>
 </GridItem>